Bart Starr: Honors

-Starr was voted to the NFL Pro Bowl four times.
+Starr was named to the NFL Pro Bowl four times.
 He was voted NFL Most Valuable Player by both AP and UPI in 1966, and was chosen Super Bowl MVP in 1966 and 1967.
 He was inducted into the Pro Football Hall of Fame in 1977.

 He is one of six Green Bay Packers to have had his number (15) retired by the team.
 The others are Tony Canadeo (3), Don Hutson (14), Ray Nitschke (66), Reggie White (92), and Brett Favre (4).

 On October 17, 1970, President Richard Nixon spoke at a testimonial reception honoring Bart Starr in the Brown County Veterans Memorial Arena in Green Bay, Wisconsin.
 "We honor him as a very great practitioner of his profession, the proud profession of professional football," Nixon said.
 "And as we honor him for that, we honor him not only for his technical skill but, as I've indicated, also for something that is just as important: his leadership qualities, his character, his moral fiber ...
 But I think the best way that I can present Bart Starr to his friends is to say very simply that the sixties will be described as the decade in which football became the number one sport in America, in which the Packers were the number one team, and Bart Starr was proudly the number one Packer."

 In 1973, Starr received the Golden Plate Award of the American Academy of Achievement.

 In 1977, Starr was inducted into the Green Bay Packers Hall of Fame.
 He was then elected to the Wisconsin Athletic Hall of Fame in 1981.
 In 1989, he was inducted into the National High School Hall of Fame.

 Starr has an NFL award named after him.
 The Athletes in Action/Bart Starr Award is given annually, by a panel of judges, to an NFL player who best exemplifies outstanding character and leadership in the home, on the field, and in the community.

 There is a Bart Starr Street in San Antonio, Texas.